little-world/rust-course/src/02-struct-enum-patterns.md

 ## Pattern 5: Advanced Enum Techniques

 *   **Problem**: Enums can have issues with memory usage if one variant is much larger than the others.
 Recursive enums (like a tree where a node contains other nodes) are impossible to define directly.
-Adding behavior or performing conversions can also be verbose.
 *   **Solution**: Use `Box<T>` to heap-allocate the data for large or recursive variants.
 This makes the size of the variant a pointer size, not the size of the data itself.
-Implement methods directly on the enum using an `impl` block to encapsulate logic.
-Use the `From` and `TryFrom` traits for ergonomic conversions.
 *   **Why It Matters**: Boxing variants is crucial for two reasons: it makes recursive enum definitions possible, and it makes enums with large variants memory-efficient, improving cache performance.
 Implementing methods and conversion traits on enums leads to cleaner, more idiomatic, and more reusable code.
-*   **Use Cases**: Defining abstract syntax trees (ASTs), implementing linked lists, optimizing memory for state machines or message types with large "payload" variants, and creating ergonomic error type conversions.

 ### Example: Recursive Enums with Box